(Amazon UK link) |

 But gradually Rachel becomes aware of what it means that she is approaching forty.
 She feels that something is missing in her life, and wonders if having a baby would provide the extra love and fulfilment she thinks she wants.

 Since she really doesn't want a husband, she makes some plans... and finds herself discovering that not everything can be organised in advance in the way she wants.
-There are ups and downs, pleasures and disappointments, and several misunderstandings before she finally realises what - or who - it is that she wants most of all.
+There are ups and downs, pleasures and disappointments, and several misunderstandings before she finally realises what - or whom - it is that she wants most of all.

-The book is undoubtedly of the class called 'women's literature', but I'd class it higher than 'chick-lit'.
+The book is undoubtedly of the class called 'women's fiction', but I'd class it higher than 'chick-lit'.
 There are some quite complex issues explored through Rachel's eyes, and some excellent characterisation.
 Amanda Brookfield writes well, with a good pace - not too rushed, but with plenty happening.
 While someone like Rachel bears little relationship to anyone I have ever met, I found her likeable and sympathetic; there were moments when I smiled, moments when I was quite moved.

 All in all, very enjoyable.
 Unfortunately this book is now out of print, but no doubt available second-hand.